ropensci/qualtRics/README.md

 1. **verbose:** Logical.
 If TRUE, verbose messages will be printed to the R console.
 Defaults to TRUE.
 2. [useLabels](https://api.qualtrics.com/docs/create-response-export): Logical.
 TRUE to export survey responses as Choice Text or FALSE to export survey responses as values.
 3. **convertStandardColumns:** Logical.
-If TRUE, then the \code{\link[qualtRics]{getSurvey}} function will convert general data columns (first name, last name, lat, lon, ip address, startdate, enddate etc.) to their proper format.
+If TRUE, then the `getSurvey()` function will convert general data columns (first name, last name, lat, lon, ip address, startdate, enddate etc.) to their proper format.
 Defaults to TRUE.
 4. [useLocalTime](https://api.qualtrics.com/docs/dates-and-times): Logical.
 Use local timezone to determine response date values?
 Defaults to FALSE.
 5. **dateWarning:** Logical.
 Once per session, qualtRics will emit a warning about date conversion for surveys.
 You can turn this warning off by changing the flag to FALSE.
 Defaults to TRUE.